Can I Sue for Wrongful Termination in Illinois?

 • an amount calculated for the pain and suffering or emotional stress caused by the wrongful termination in Illinois.

-It can be challenging enough being fired, but if you believe your employer behaved wrongly it may be difficult to know how to respond to it.
-This is where you should contact an Illinois employment lawyer before filing a complaint or considering suing your employer.
+If you have experienced wrongful termination while working in Illinois you should contact an Illinois employment lawyer before filing a complaint or considering suing your employer.
 A lawyer will assess your grounds for a complaint and will advise you how to proceed as well as what evidence you should provide.

 Additional Resources